Whether the routine has a theme or not, using some type of prop has become more and more popular in all-star cheerleading.

 In both 2016 and 2017, Sea Warriors had a very unique and original idea – headphones!

-“Headphones was an idea that in the dance, the music will go off when their dancing because the headphones are on, and come back on when headphones come off.”
+“Headphones was an idea that in the dance, the music will go off when they’re dancing because the headphones are on, and come back on when headphones come off.”

 For their 2018 routine, they got had another creative idea – fans!